 News story originally written on January 13, 1998

 The Lunar Prospector has reached the Moon

-A one-hour press conference and status briefing will occur at NASA Ames, 12 noon EST live on NASA Television.
+There will be a one-hour press conference at NASA Ames, 12 noon EST live on NASA Television.

 You might also be interested in: